ayush-3393/HelpWithMyTasksApp/ReadMe.md

 Their data is persisted in the database.

 * The Help Seeker can create a task (or multiple tasks)
-* The Helper can book a task for an amount and complete it.
+* The Helper can book a task (or multiple tasks) for an amount and complete it.
 * After completing the task, Booking ends and Payment is generated.

 ## Sample Requests: